PhD Health Administration Degree Programs in Kansas

 Without question, healthcare demands in Kansas are increasing.
-In 2016, over 100,000 Kansas residents enrolled in the Affordable Care Act program (High Plains Journal, 2016).
-This is expected to increase the patient load at institutions throughout the state, a transition that can be made much easier with the help of researchers and legislators.
+As of 2021 there are nearly 444,000 residents covered by Medicaid/CHIP, and an additional 145,000 are projected to gain coverage if the state expands Medicaid.
+The increased patient load at healthcare institutions throughout the state represents a transition that can be made much easier with the help of researchers and legislators.

 Are There Online PhD Programs in Healthcare Administration in Kansas?

 You may earn your doctoral degree at a variety of institutions, including those that offer online courses.
 Keep in mind that most doctoral programs require practical experience in the form of a practicum, internship, or clinical rotation.
 However, outside of your practical experience, you may have the opportunity to complete most of your coursework online.
 If you are coming to this program with a Bachelor’s degree, anticipate completing at least 70 credits prior to graduation.
 If you possess a Master’s degree in health administration or similar field, you may complete your curriculum with 40 to 50 credits.

 To prepare for the variety of career paths that you may follow after graduation, you may take courses in several different specialty areas.
 Commonly required classes include:

 - Instructional Methods in Health Services Education